 - On the back of two years and exploring Chile, in September 2017 I was commissioned by Avalon, a US-based publisher, to write a brand-new edition of Moon Chile.

-By August 2018, I will have researched and written chapters on all regions of Chile, granting me a unique expertise on the country that few – if any – other travel writers can offer.
+This research has granted me a unique expertise on the country that few – if any – other travel writers can offer.

 I’ve written about the nuts and bolts of travelling in Chile for a range of other websites and travel magazines, as well as here on Worldly Adventurer (including this itinerary for planning a vacation to Chile).